 Your medical team may consider offering you an allograft transplant straight away if:

-Renate, who received a stem cell transplant to treat her Burkitt's lymphoma (a very rare form of cancer) in 2012.
+Donna, who had a stem cell transplant to treat her non-Hodgkin lymphoma in 2016.
 Read her story here